Plane-like minimizers for a non-local Ginzburg-Landau-type energy in a periodic medium: Introduction

 To specify the notion of minimizers that we take into consideration, we need to introduce an appropriate localized energy functional.
 Given a set~$\Omega \subseteq \R^n$ and a function~$u: \R^n \to \R$, we define the \emph{total energy}~$\E$ of~$u$ in~$\Omega$ as

 where

 Notice that when~$\Omega$ is the whole space~$\R^n$, then the energy~\eqref{EOmegadef} coincides with that anticipated in~\eqref{Edef}.

 Sometimes, a more flexible notation for this functional will turn out to be useful.
 To this aim, recalling our symmetry assumption~\eqref{Ksimm} on~$K$, we will refer to~$\E(u; \Omega)$ as the sum of the \emph{kinetic part}\footnote{We stress that the name~\emph{kinetic} does not hint at actual physical motivations.
 In fact, in the applications~$\K$ is typically used to describe non-local interactions and elastic forces.
-However, we adopt this slight abuse of terminology in conformity with the classical jargon used for local Dirichlet energies in particle mechanics.}
+However, we adopt this slight abuse of terminology in conformity with the classical jargon used for local Dirichlet energies in particle mechanics.
+It is of course an interesting problem to study also more general types of kinetic energies, such as the ones which lead to quasilinear fractional equations, having an integrability growth different than quadratic, see e.g.~\cite{DKV16, BL17} and the references therein.}

 with

 for any~$U, V \subseteq \R^n$, and the \emph{potential part}

 With this in hand, the notion of minimization inside a bounded set is described by the following \begin{definition} Let~$\Omega$ be a bounded subset of~$\R^n$.
 A function~$u$ is said to be a~\emph{local minimizer} of~$\E$ in~$\Omega$ if~$\E(u; \Omega) < +\infty$ and